Ashik465/E-learning-website-Apni-kaksha/README.md

 # E-learning-website-Apni-kaksha
-This is a e-learning website project , here i will make a demo website using html, CSS , Javascript
+This is a E-learning website project , here i will make be making a E-learning demo website using html, CSS and Javascript